 Newspapers printed instructions for how people could make their own masks at home.
 People who didn’t comply might face prison time, fines or having their name published in the paper, revealing they were a “mask slacker.”

 Crosby writes that flu cases in San Francisco declined in early November.
-Residents continued to wear their masks through the November 5 election, in which Woodrow Wilson won a second term.
+Residents continued to wear their masks through the November 5 midterm elections.
 After armistice on November 11, San Francisco ended its mask order.
 A spike in January 1919 led the city to implement a second masking order, but this one faced more resistance.

 ‘Keep Your Bedroom Windows Open!’ and Other Advice